 When Florida became a U.S. territory in 1821,

-of the peninsula and a site on the high hills
+along the coastline and a site on the high

 Construction of the arsenal began in the